 Speech and Language Therapy: Pre-Registration - MSc

-With excellent employment prospectus and the opportunity to work in a variety of settings, why not consider a new career in speech and language therapy?
+With excellent employment prospects and the opportunity to work in a variety of settings, why not consider a new career in speech and language therapy?
 As a speech and language therapist you will provide life-changing treatment, support and care for people who have difficulties communicating and/or eating, drinking and swallowing.
 It can be a very varied and deeply rewarding career.

-If you are a graduate, this MSc Speech and Language Therapy (Pre-Registration) course could open that up a fascinating new career path for you.
+If you are a graduate, this MSc in Speech and Language Therapy (Pre-Registration) course could open up a fascinating new career path for you.
 On completion, you will be able to apply for registration with the Health & Care Professions Council (HCPC) and the Royal College of Speech and Language Therapists (RCSLT) and to practise as a speech and language therapist in the UK.

 The course is delivered full-time over two years and includes practice placements that are invaluable to your learning.

 - Unique in Scotland: The course is the only postgraduate pre-registration course of its kind in Scotland.

 - Placements: Your practice placements are an invaluable way of consolidating the theoretical knowledge you learn from weekly teaching, experiential opportunities and small group tutorials.
 Placements across Scotland offer a variety of urban and rural Speech and Language Therapy experience across a range of Health Boards.

 - Innovation: We provide innovative on-campus clinical learning opportunities, such as Peer-Enhanced Electronic Placements and our research has a focus on the use of innovative technologies